 Group Policy (GP) is a Windows management feature that allows you to control multiple users’ and computers’ configurations within an Active Directory environment.
 With GP, all Organizational Units, sites, or domains can be configured from a single and central place.
 If you ever wanted to know what group policies are enabled on your computer, here are a few ways of finding them out.
 You may want to see the following articles as well.
 Why use RSAT?
-How to Install RSAT on Windows 10, Remote Server Administration Tools: To install RSAT on Windows Server, and what is Group Policy Object and how can it be launched in Windows.
+How to Install RSAT on Windows 10, how to resolve this “Thunderbolt” application is not in use anymore and can be safely uninstalled, Remote Server Administration Tools: To install RSAT on Windows Server, and what is Group Policy Object and how can it be launched in Windows.

 This is the easiest way to determine the group policies applied to you.
 There it is a very powerful built-in command prompt used for auditing group policy settings.

 Alternatively, search for “run” and type rsop.msc into the run box and then hit enter or – Win + R keyboard combination to bring up a run box, type rsop.msc into the run box and then hit enter.
 View Post

 When this is run, this will analyze and process the policies applied to you.

 After its analysis, it will display the resultant set of Policies applied to you.

 Now click on each folder, empty folders imply there are no policies applied to you.
 These are currently the only policies applied to my device via the computer configuration.

 Via the Command line: It should be noted that you have to specify the scope of the results.
 To find all the policies that are applied to your user account, you would use the following command: